About ITP (16)

 What are Clinical Trials?

 Clinical Trials are controlled patient studies that must be performed before a new drug or treatment is approved by the Food and Drug Administration in the US and similar organizations in other countries.
 Clinical trials are also done after a drug or treatment is approved to document the effectiveness of the treatment or to gain approval to use the drug or therapy for a different disease or age group.

 There are three main phases to clinical trials, done in sequence.
 A Phase I study tests the safety and side effects of the drug.
 A Phase II study is initiated to determine the efficacy of the drug, to see if it works as anticipated.
 A Phase III study tests the efficacy of drug or treatment and documents the side effects in a large population of volunteers.

 The best way to find the latest information on clinical trials is to visit ClinicalTrials.gov.
 Pharmaceutical companies and researchers update this site frequently so it contains the most comprehensive and up-to-date clinical trial listings.
 It features an easy-to-use search facility and detailed guidance for patients and industry.

-What follows is a list of 25 items to mention to your doctor if you or your child experience an episode of low platelets: (“You” or “your” below refers to the person with the low platelet count.)
+Help your doctor determine the correct diagnosis.
+Here is a list of 25 items to mention to your doctor if you or your child experience an episode of low platelets: (“You” or “your” below refers to the person with the low platelet count.)

 1. Your platelet count history